 On October 24, 2014 DMF submitted a final grant application to NMFS for approval of Phase 2 funding.
 DMF will utilize this state specific program to mitigate impacts to additional components of the Massachusetts groundfish fishery not previously addressed by Phase 1 aid to qualified federal permit holders.

-The following is a list of proposed groundfish permit categories that would qualify for a flat rate of financial disaster assistance:
+The following is a list of groundfish permit categories that may qualify for a flat rate of Phase 2 financial disaster assistance:

 - federal limited access multispecies permit holders who landed at least 5,000-lbs. of groundfish in FY2009;